infoverload/migration_typeorm_photon/tutorial/tutorial_migrating_typeorm_photon.md

 After you have implemented the routes in your main application file, it's time to set up your TypeScript project.

 ### 7.1.
-Initialize our project and install dependencies
+Initialize your project and install dependencies

 In your project root, initialize a new npm project: